 What do we need a dryer for?
 The heated resin becomes much more flexible, which reduces the risk of any breakage.
 When starting to cut off our brackets, it is worth warming up the miniatures a little with a dryer .
 Of course, be careful not to overdo the heat and melt the miniature.
 It’s enough that it will be warm.
 In most cases you will not need the hairdryer, but, as I mentioned above, you can use it to minimize the risk of breakage.

-The miniatures we receive are washed with special liquids (IPA – isopropanol and others) and cured under a UV lamp.
-However, it may happen that small impurities will remain on them, so it is worth flushing them gently in warm water with soap.
-After drying, this will ensure better adhesion to the paint.
+The miniatures you receive are washed with special liquids (IPA – isopropanol and others) and a second time with water in an ultrasonic cleaner, and then hardened under a UV lamp.
+However, it may happen that small impurities will remain on them, when you see them, wash them gently in warm water with soap.
+Once dry, this will provide better adhesion to the paint.
+However, these are extremely rare cases – normally, you can immediately apply primer to the figures you take out of the packaging.

 The whole process is analogous to cleaning and processing glyphs in the case of metal miniatures – there are practically no glyphs in printed miniatures, but we have to cut the supports.
 The reward for our efforts, however, is a beautiful miniature, with great level of detail on this scale, which together with many of your companions will create your great army!